goblinhero/tofticles-blog/content/2024/Detour-getting-rdp-to-work.md

 +++
-title = 'Detour - Getting Rdp to Work on Ubuntu' date = 2024-02-29T16:02:40+01:00
+title = 'Detour - Getting RDP to Work on Ubuntu' date = 2024-02-29T16:02:40+01:00
 draft = false
 summary = 'Always the last thing you try, that works...'